 Employers generally provide for their mobile workers’ business travel in two ways.
 By reimbursing them for using their personal cars or by offering company-provided vehicles.
-Both methods are great business tools for the growing mobile workforce population, but only if administered fairly and accurately.
+Reimbursing personal vehicle use can come in the form of a car allowance or a mileage reimbursement.
+All vehicle programs are essential business tools for company operation, but only if they are administered fairly and accurately.

 Your employees must record, document and report every reimbursed business trip taken in their personally-owned vehicles.
 The IRS requires this documentation in the event of an audit.
 This is not as simple as asking your employees the total number of miles they drove or collecting receipts.
 The IRS requires a wide range of information when reporting mileage expenses:

 Those employees who don’t regularly report to a traditional corporate office should know how the IRS views mileage.
 Generally, they consider the miles driven from their home to their first work location and from their last work location back home commute miles.
-Many mobile workers (and employers) are unaware of this designation and mistakenly report these trips as business miles.
+Many mobile workers (and employers) are unaware of this distinction and mistakenly report these trips as business miles.
 This results in inaccurate fleet personal use reporting and increased risk in the event of an audit (and often additional fees).
 Additionally, there are lost costs of having under-applied any personal use chargebacks.

-So what’s an employer to do?
-In the past, tracking and reporting accurate personal and business mileage created significant administrative burdens for employers and employees.
+In the face of audit risks and tax waste, what’s an employer to do?
+Tracking and reporting accurate personal and business mileage used to create significant administrative burdens for employers and employees.
 Luckily, this is no longer the case.
-Companies now, more than ever, are leveraging GPS-enabled smart devices, cutting-edge software, and comprehensive vehicle management solutions to track all of their employees’ business mileage expenses.
-They can use the same technology that’s empowering the new digital workplace to collect, store and report business travel information to the IRS.
-All without creating mountains of paperwork typical pen-and-paper mileage logs.
-Employers can leverage mobile apps to automate employee mileage tracking and accurately differentiate their employees’ exact business, commute, and personal miles – regardless of whether they’re being reimbursed or driving a company vehicle.
+Companies now, more than ever, are leveraging GPS-enabled smart devices, cutting-edge software, and comprehensive vehicle management solutions to capture all of their employees’ business mileage expenses.

+Mobile workers driving personal vehicles or company-provided vehicles can use the same technology that’s empowering the new digital workplace to collect, store and report business travel information to the IRS.
+This is all without the mountains of paperwork manual pen-and-paper mileage logs create.
+Employers can leverage to automate employee mileage tracking and accurately differentiate their employees’ exact business, commute and personal miles.
+Again, that’s regardless of whether they’re being reimbursed or driving a company vehicle.

-Inaccurate vehicle programs cost employers thousands of dollars per employee every year, and increase the risk of costly audits.
+Inaccurate vehicle programs cost employers thousands of dollars per employee every year and increase the risk of costly audits.
 Companies that rely on inaccurate programs can’t verify workers’ actual travel costs and remain exposed to IRS audit risk.